joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

     print('You are not the Admin.
 Who the hell are you?!') print('Done.')

-# Output
+# Output:
-You are not the Admin.
+# You are not the Admin.
 Who the hell are you?!
-Done.
+# Done.
 {% endhighlight %}

-In the above code, if the condition `name == 'Admin'` evaluates to true, the if clause is executed.
-Otherwise, the else clause is executed.
+In the above code, if the condition `name == 'Admin'` evaluates to true, the `if` clause is executed.
+Otherwise, the `else` clause is executed.

 ### Conditional `if-elif-else` Statements